 Yes, please complete and submit as much of the registration packet as you can initially, and send your child’s medical forms in as soon as you can following his/her appointment.
 Many families have to wait for an appointment and we do not want that wait to delay your child’s enrollment.
 The medical forms are available for download here.

 What is the deadline for registration?

 Brantwood Camp accepts registration forms on a rolling basis so there is no deadline for registration.
 Brantwood will accept forms for a particular session until that session is full.
-Sessions fill quickly and we encourage all families to mail the registration forms to Brantwood as soon as possible to ensure that your camper gets into a slot.
+Sessions fill quickly and we encourage all families to mail the registration forms or complete registration online to Brantwood as soon as possible to ensure that your camper gets into a slot.
 In the past, all three sessions for boys and girls have been full as early as May.
 Visit the Registration page for more information.

 What happens if the session I requested for my child is full?

 Session capacity is viewable during the registration process online.
 If the session you wish to enroll your child in is full, you are welcome to add your child to the wait list!
 You will then have the option of choosing another session that is not full or being on the waiting list for the session that is full.